Order of the Phoenix (fictional organisation): Lily Potter

 Lily J. Potter (née Evans) is the mother of Harry Potter.
 She is described as being very pretty, with startlingly green almond-shaped eyes and thick, long, dark auburn hair.
-She is one of the "all-time favorite students" of star collector Horace Slughorn, who describes her as "vivacious", "charming", "cheeky", and "very funny" and recalls that he "often told her she should have been in Slytherin".
+She is one of the "all-time favorite students" of star collector Horace Slughorn, who describes her as "vivacious", "charming", "cheeky", and "very funny" and recalls that he "often told her she should have been in Slytherin", although Lily doesn't possess any of the qualities of a typical Slytherin, nor any other characters thought so.
 In addition, Slughorn says Lily is one of the brightest students he ever taught, with a natural and intuitive ability at Potions.
 Rowling describes Lily as being "a bit of a catch"; she was a popular girl for whom many boys had romantic feelings.
 Although Lily is Muggle-born, she is an extremely gifted witch at the top of her class.
 She became Head Girl in her seventh year.
 Lily's sister Petunia Dursley despised her for being a witch and viewed her as a "freak", although Petunia is later revealed to have been envious of her abilities.
 Rowling stated that Lily did receive warning letters for testing the limits of the Statute of Secrecy.
 Lily's Patronus is a doe, presumably to pair with James' Animagus shape of a stag (also the form of Harry's Patronus).

 After witnessing a memory from Snape about Lily's and James' time as Hogwarts students, Harry gathers the impression that Lily hated James, but Sirius and Lupin assure him that she did not; they "simply got off on the wrong foot", because Snape and James hated each other, and Snape was Lily's best friend at the time, despite him sorting into Slytherin.
 Rowling confirmed this view when asked how Lily and James had fallen in love if Lily hated him.
 Lupin tells Harry that after James matured, Lily started seeing him in their seventh year.
 Rowling later echoed Lupin's words, describing it as James having to "[tone] down some of his more 'bombastic' behavior".
 They married soon after leaving Hogwarts, with Sirius as best man at their wedding.

 The old, pre-Hogwarts friendship between Lily and Snape is fully revealed in Harry Potter and the Deathly Hallows, along with the fact that Snape harboured unrequited romantic feelings for Lily from childhood.
 Rowling states that while Lily loved Snape as a friend, she might have returned those romantic feelings if Snape had not become so seriously involved in the Dark Arts.
 Their relationship ends in their fifth year at Hogwarts, when Snape, in his anger and humiliation at being jinxed by James and Sirius, unthinkingly calls Lily a "Mudblood" after she defended him.